Will plant-based foods replace kibble diets made from meat? Here's what science says.

 So, the consensus?
 Some cats and dogs may thrive as long as the diet is nutritionally balanced to avoid health problems.

 Contrary to what some believe, dogs are not wolves.
 And one of the major genetic differences between dogs and wolves is that dogs have evolved to better digest starches (carbohydrates) than wolves.
-Dogs are more accurately classified as omnivores than carnivores where cats are obligate carnivores.
+In addition, dogs are more accurately classified as omnivores than carnivores, where cats are obligate carnivores.
 Therefore, dogs can thrive on a monitored vegan diet, but cats cannot as they need specific nutrients found in cat food with animal products, like taurine and arachidonic acid.

 What do you think of this idea of plant protein as the base for dog diets?
-Share your thoughts about meat-free diets and dog nutrition in the comments below.
+Share your thoughts about meat-free diets and dog nutrition on our Wide Open Pets Facebook page!